department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 > For education benefits we can't provide specific information to the customer.
 So we would have to refer them to an Education Call Center like Muskogee. - P3

-### 4 - Providing beneficiaries official documents is a significant function of Regional Benefit Offices
+### 4 - Providing beneficiaries official documents is a significant function of Public Contact Offices

 Labels: label 1, label 2